-The 8A34003 can load its register configuration from an external I2C EEPROM during its reset sequence.
+The 8A34005 can load its register configuration from an external I2C EEPROM during its reset sequence, but only if the serial port is configured in I2C mode.
 For information on what accesses occur under what conditions, see Reset Sequence.

-As needed during the reset sequence, the 8A34003 will arbitrate for the I^2C bus and attempt to access an external I^2C EEPROM using the access sequence shown in Figure 20.
-The I^2C master protocol of the 8A34003 complies with the I^2C specification, version UM10204 Rev.6 - 4 April 2014.
+As needed during the reset sequence, the 8A34005 will arbitrate for the I^2C bus and attempt to access an external I^2C EEPROM using the access sequence shown in Figure 19.
+The I^2C master protocol of the 8A34005 complies with the I^2C specification, version UM10204 Rev.6 - 4 April 2014.
 As displayed in the figure, the I^2C master port can be configured to support I^2C EEPROMs with either 1-byte or 2-byte offset addressing.
 The I^2C master logic will negotiate with any EEPROMs found to use the highest speed of 1MHz, 400kHz, or 100kHz.
-See the SERIAL.I2CM bit field.

-Figure 20.
+Figure 19.
 I2C Master Sequencing